 Access Role Rights

-System Administrator Rights Only
+System Administrator Rights

-Only ICA will still have these rights.
+ICA HMIS Staff will still have these rights.

 Access Rights: Access rights provide staff members access to specific components of the client record, agency and program management, and Clarity Human Services functionality.
 If the right is toggled off for an access role, staff members with that access role will not be able to access the corresponding functionality.